eProsima/DDS-Record-Replay/docs/rst/recording/user_interface/usage.rst

     *   - Log Verbosity Argument
         - Set the verbosity level so |br|
           only log messages with equal |br|
-          or higher importance level are shown.
+          or higher importance level |br|
+          are shown.
         - ``--log-verbosity``
         - ``info`` ``warning`` ``error``
         - ``warning``